1. You'll Get Muscle-Building Amino Acids

-The Paleo Diet is high in animal protein, which is the richest source of branched-chain amino acids (BCAA) like valine, leucine, and isoleucine.
+The Paleo Diet recommends high-quality protein sources, mostly from unprocessed natural meats and seafood.
+These high-quality protein sources are the richest source of branched-chain amino acids (BCAA) like valine, leucine, and isoleucine.
 Branched-chain amino acids specifically are potent stimulants for building and repairing muscle.

-However, keep in mind that these amino acids work best when consumed in the post-exercise window.
-In other words, you should be eating meat after those heavy workouts!
+For athletes, it’s best to consume protein after exercise, as that’s when these amino acids work best when consumed in the post-exercise window.
+In other words, you should be eating high-quality meats after key workouts.

 Lean meats and fish are far and away the greatest source of BCAA.
-A 1,000-calorie serving of lean beef provides 33.7 grams of BCAA, whereas the same serving of whole grains supplies a paltry six grams.
+A 1,000-calorie serving of lean beef provides 33.7 grams of BCAA, whereas the same weight of whole grains supplies just 6 grams.
+In fact, there are no plant-based protein sources that come close to fulfilling the body’s needs for protein.
+And athletes must take special care to avoid dairy or legume-based protein sources like whey, soy, or pea proteins as they can cause a variety of health problems specifically for athletes.

 2. You'll Neutralize Your Blood Acidity